-Can I wear a mask to a checkpoint?
+Should I wear a mask to the TSA checkpoint?

 Can I request that TSA officers use new gloves and swabs during screening?

-TSA always requires that frontline personnel wear nitrile gloves when conducting screening duties, and travelers may request for new gloves to be used during the screening process.
-TSA has also directed officers to use fresh explosive detection swabs for each passenger when testing for explosive material during this crisis.
+Yes.
+TSA always requires that frontline personnel wear nitrile gloves when conducting screening duties, and travelers may request new gloves be used during the screening process.
+TSA has also directed officers to change explosive detection swabs after each use.

-My driver’s license has expired during the pandemic and my state motor vehicles office is closed.
+My driver’s license has expired and I can’t get it renewed during the pandemic.
 Will I still be able to fly?

-Can I still enroll in or renew my PreCheck™ membership during the pandemic?
+Can I still enroll in or renew my TSA PreCheck® membership during the pandemic?